TechEnterprises/register_drupal_ethereum/README.md

 **Summing up the flow**

 * Drupal creates a 32 bit hash
 * The visitor "submits" this hash to the registry (this contract) using Metamask (Mascara) as a transaction signer `newUser(bytes32 drupalUserHash)`.
-Drupal will also save the Ethereum address the user **claims to own**.
+Drupal will concurrently save the Ethereum address the user **claims to own**.
 * Drupal can now call `validateUserByHash (bytes32 drupalUserHash)`.
-If the If the hash has been submitted with the users claimed address Drupal has a **proof that the user actually owns** the private key to sign this transaction.
+If the hash has been submitted with the users claimed address Drupal has a **proof that the user actually owns** the private key to sign this transaction.

 You might easily turn this into a simple paywall contract.